-Operating a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your comfort system.
+Installing a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your HVAC system.
 This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The precise error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The specific error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much quicker.

-Here are seven of the most likely error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you can fix it and the projected cost to do so.
-Don’t forget that while the price will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
-This should include travel and labor costs on top of any specific hardware needed to wrap up repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you can solve it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts required to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A professional technician will examine electrical connections and wiring until they find the root of the problem.
+A certified technician can inspect electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
 They’ll first perform a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and slowly inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
-Once they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly look at each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+After they locate the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can search a handful of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-In the event it reveals error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can drain your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power through a USB cable.
+If it reveals error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician will carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician should carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is sent through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical problems.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is transported using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience identifying and resolving electrical issues.

 e73 – Critical

-This might be as easy as the breaker being turned off, but it may also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This might be as straightforward as the breaker being shut off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.